AMIS-Services/online-meetups-introduction-of-kafka/lab3-diy-cqrs/readme.md

 ```
 What you see here is quite important: the Kafka Topic has now become the single source of truth for the IoT Platform service.
 The data on the topic persists and provides the state for the microservice.
 The microservice can be stopped and started again and multiple instances of the microservice can run side by side (scale out or scale horizontally) and they will all have access to the same data.

 Stop the IoT Platform service once more.
-Let's now update the mandate level for a different connection identifier - 4512 - from 0 to 2
+Let's now update the mandate level for a different connection identifier - 4512 - from 0 to 2 by making this call to the CRM Service

 ```
 curl POST http://localhost:3005/customers/5 -H "Content-Type: application/json" -d '{    "firstName": "Markus",    "lastName": "Berg",    "city": "Maassluis",    "connectionId": "4512",   "connectionMandate": "2"}' -v